Methodology for selecting requirements and indicators

-The European QA scheme includes a set of requirements that breast cancer services have to comply with in order be certified under the scheme.
-It covers care processes from screening to end-of-life care.
+The European Breast QA scheme covers care processes from screening to end-of-life care.
 Compliance with these requirements and their impact on outcomes will be evaluated, whenever appropriate, via indicators.

 Requirements, which are oriented towards RAND/UCLA methodology, are selected in a structured way by an expert panel.
 The procedure is illustrated in the figure below and comprises the following essential steps: